Begins: May 1, 2020

 Jerry Craft is the New York Times bestselling and Newbery Medal winning author of the graphic novel, New Kid.
 His second graphic novel, Class Act, was published on October 6, 2020.
 Craft is also the creator of Mama’s Boyz, an award-winning comic strip which won the African American Literary Award five times.
 He is a cofounder of the Schomburg Center’s Annual Black Comic Book Festival.
 He received his BFA from the School of Visual Arts.

-The Write Time with Authors Jacob Kramer and K-Fai Steele along with Educator Sheryl Block
+Authors Jacob Kramer and K-Fai Steele along with Educator Sheryl Block

 Jacob Kramer grew up in Providence, RI and studied film-making and writing at Harvard.
 Like Noodlephant, he loves hunting for mushrooms, eating noodles, and organizing with friends in pursuit of justice.